+The Murowa Diamond Mine is located near Zvishavane in south-central Zimbabwe.
+Production from Murowa began in 2004 with a current capability of around 400,000 carats per annum of large, predominantly white, gem-quality diamonds.
 The owner of the mine, Murowa Diamonds Private Limited, is incorporated in Zimbabwe.
-Rio Tinto plc has a 78 per cent interest in the company and the remaining 22 per cent interest is owned by Riozim Limited, an independent Zimbabwean owned and listed company.
+Rio Tinto plc has a 78 per cent interest in the company, with the remaining 22 per cent interest owned by Riozim Limited, an independent Zimbabwean owned and listed company.

 Mining and processing

+The Murowa mine comprises three kimberlite pipes that were discovered in 1997.
+Two of the three kimberlite pipes are of an economically exploitable size.
+A truck and shovel method is used to extract ore from the two open pipes, which is then crushed, processed and pumped to the final recovery plant.
 The resource has the potential to be expanded to six to seven times its current production level.
 A review of the feasibility study for this expansion is currently under way, as are discussions with the Zimbabwean government on the required investment environment to support a project of this magnitude.

-Murowa Diamonds respects the traditional and cultural values of the community and, through commute rosters and internal codes of conduct, minimises the potential for social and economic fragmentation in these communities.
-The company's employment policies give preference to locals and ensure that job opportunities do not result in an inflow of job seekers into the area, keeping the local economy secure and strong.
+Murowa Diamonds operates in a remote region of Zimbabwe where an arid climate and traditional lifestyles have created challenging socio-economic conditions for local communities.
+Murowa works consultatively with local communities via its five-year Communities Action Plan, creating opportunities for these communities to extend their careers, businesses and livelihoods.
+At the same time, it respects the traditional and cultural values of the community and, wherever possible, tries to operate in ways that will minimise the potential for social and economic fragmentation.
+The company's employment policies, for example, give preference to locals and ensure that job opportunities do not result in an inflow of job seekers into the area, keeping the local economy secure and strong.